dikshant123321/Tender-Managment-System/README.md

 B. The Features of Vendor

-1. Login with his account (username and password given by admin)
+1. Login with his account.
 1. View all the current Tenders.
 2. Place a Bid against a Tender.
-3. View status of a Bid(Whether Selected or Not)
+3. View status of a Bid.
 4. View his own Bid History.